Factorio-Access/Factorio-Access-Launcher/README.md

 Open its menu: LEFT BRACKET

+Open its circuit network menu: N, if connected to a network

 Mine it or pick it up: X

 Shoot at it: C (not recommended)

 Rotate it: R.

 Rotation Note: If you have something in your hand, you will rotate that instead, and some buildings cannot be rotated after placing them down while others cannot be rotated at all.
+Rectangular buildings can only be flipped.

 Nudge it by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.